Bohumil Tomášek

 Bohumil Tomášek (21 June 1936 – 2 November 2019) was a Czech basketball player and coach.
-He was voted to the Czechoslovakian 20th Century Team in 2001.
+He was voted to the Czechoslovak 20th Century Team in 2001.

 Playing career

 Club career

-Tomášek won two Czechoslovakian League championships, in the years 1960 and 1969.
+Tomášek won two Czechoslovak League championships, in the years 1960 and 1969.
 He also won the European-wide secondary level FIBA Saporta Cup championship, in the 1968–69 season.
 He was named to the FIBA European Selection Team in 1967.
 He was also the German League's top scorer, in the 1970–71 season.

 National team career

-With the senior Czechoslovakian national team, Tomášek competed in the men's tournament at the 1960 Summer Olympics.
+With the senior Czechoslovak national team, Tomášek competed in the men's tournament at the 1960 Summer Olympics.
 With Czechoslovakia, he also won the silver medal at the 1959 EuroBasket, and the silver medal at the 1967 EuroBasket.

 Coaching career

 Tomášek was a player-coach with the German League club SSV Hagen, from 1970 to 1972.